-Gougere – the irresistible French cheese puffs.
+The irresistible French cheese puffs called gougere (goo-share).
 They are great with a glass of wine.
 I make mine with lots of Parmesan cheese and finely chopped chives.
 If the French name is too difficult, call them what I do – Golden Parmesan Puffs.
 Easy to make, but impressive.

 The formal name for this pastry dough is choux (shoo) pastry or pate a choux (pot-ah-shoo).
 Bring milk and butter to a boil, dump in flour, and stir like mad until the dough pulls away from the side of the pan.
 Add eggs, one at a time and again, stir like mad until they are well incorporated and the dough smooths out.